logo

 Elastic textiles have an incredibly wide variety of applications.
 Below are a few of many examples:

-• Medical Uses: Using an elastic fabric in post-surgical garments, bandages, braces, compression sleeves, socks, and bindings, can reduce stiffness to allow a wide range of body movements, while providing a comfortable fit.
+• Medical uses: Using an elastic fabric in post-surgical garments, bandages, braces, compression sleeves, socks, and bindings, can reduce stiffness to allow a wide range of body movements, while providing a comfortable fit.

 • Undergarments and socks: Elastic fabrics are commonly used in undergarments, hosiery, and socks for men and women.